 - 14. Areas of wet woodland and scrub on the floodplain and the surrounding site boundaries should be managed, maintained and enhanced where appropriate to maximise biodiversity potential.
-Any development scheme must be set well back from the edge of the watercourse/ floodplain proper. - 15.
-Local species should be identified from the outset and supported through maintaining key habitats and landscape features and by improving their condition and connectivity
+Any development scheme must be set well back from the edge of the watercourse/floodplain proper. - 15.
+Local species should be identified from the outset and supported through maintaining key habitats and landscape features and by improving their condition and connectivity for wildlife.

-- for wildlife.
 Characteristic mitigation measures should be used to support and retain species on site and open spaces within the scheme should prioritise habitat improvements. - 16.
-Part of the site is situated within a Site of Importance for Nature Conservation with part of the site being located within a Biodiversity Opportunity Area (BOA).
+Part of the site is situated within a Site of Importance for Nature Conservation and another part of the site is within a Biodiversity Opportunity Area (BOA).
 These designations should inform mitigation and enhancement measures and how landscape is reflected in any development scheme.
-Consideration needs to be given to how a development's landscape strategy can positively contribute to the ecological aims and objectives of neighbouring designated sites. - 17.
-Wildlife enhancements should be delivered based upon local surveys and Biodiversity Opportunity Area targets. - 18.
-Enhance the site's landscape elements and their ability to function, e.g. ensure site is
+Consideration needs to be given to how a development's landscape strategy can positively contribute to the ecological aims and objectives of neighbouring designated sites.

-- connected and permeable to key species. - 19.
+- 17. Wildlife enhancements should be delivered based upon local surveys and Biodiversity Opportunity Area targets. - 18.
 Mitigation measures should reinforce and support the site's character and species.

-Decisions should support new and existing vegetation on site to continue their delivery of ecosystem services and therefore the generation of multiple benefits. - 20.
-Provide a significant and characteristic buffer to the adjacent designations, locating appropriate activities close to sensitive habitats. - 21.
-Demonstrate innovative ways in which water quality can be protected and enhanced through this development and how public access can be appropriately managed. - 22.
-Explore the opportunities for pedestrian trails within the site to include integrated birds, bee and bat habitats / boxes and children's 'learning through play' equipment and natural play equipment of an appropriate design (away from the river) to help interpret the rich biodiversity of the site and to promote beneficial behaviours.
+Decisions should support new and existing vegetation on site to continue their delivery of ecosystem services and therefore the generation of multiple benefits. - 19.
+Provide a significant and characteristic buffer to the adjacent designations, locating appropriate activities close to sensitive habitats. - 20.
+Demonstrate innovative ways in which water quality can be protected and enhanced through this development and how public access can be appropriately managed. - 21.
+Explore the opportunities for integrated bird, bee and bat habitats / boxes on the site.